awslabs/aws-cloudfront-extensions/docs/en/deployment.md

-Before you launch the solution, review the architecture, supported regions, and other considerations discussed in this guide.
+Before you launch the solution, review the architecture, [supported regions](./regions.md), and other considerations discussed in this guide.
 Follow the step-by-step instructions in this section to configure and deploy the solution into your account.

-## CloudFront Extensions Console
+## Deploy the Web Console

 **Time to deploy**: Approximately 15 minutes

 ### Deployment steps